Best cheap laptop

 There are models for both ends of the spectrum, and somewhere in between.
 You can quite easily get your hands on a laptop for £150, but if you can siphon off a bit more, you’ll get a stronger system that offers better quality performance and display, especially in the region of £800.

 It’s the question on everyone’s lips – what the hell is RAM?
 Well, it stands for random access memory and it’s a very speedy component in all devices, including your future laptop.
 Without RAM, doing anything (and we mean anything at all) would be much, much slower.

 In a nutshell, RAM temporarily stores a load of goodies on your device that it needs to use there and then.
 This is different from a hard drive, which provides long-term storage, but works slower.

 Most of you are probably familiar with what’s it’s like when your laptop or computer doesn’t have enough RAM – painfully slow processing.
 That is if programs respond at all.
-So, when choosing your new laptop, go for somewhere around the 4GB RAM mark for best results.
+So, when choosing your new laptop, go for somewhere around the 4GB RAM mark for the best results.

 What is SSD?

-SSD stands for solid-state drive and found in all of the newest, ultra portal laptop models you will come across.
+SSD stands for solid-state drive and is found in all of the newest, ultra portal laptop models you will come across.

 You’ll want to make sure the laptop you choose sits somewhere around the 120 GB SSD range for optimum performance.

 Put simply, a Chromebook is a budget-friendly alternative to a laptop, whether that’s Windows or Mac models.
 Chromebooks run on the Google operating system Chrome OS.